喵咪社区

 • Exercise stress test: This test shows how the heart works during physical activity.

-鈥淎ll of these tests help assess someone鈥檚 risk factors,鈥 Dr. Hindoyan says.
-But there鈥檚 still a lot that doctors don鈥檛 know.
-The research, tests and treatments are still in the experimental stages.
+All of these tests help assess someone鈥檚 risk factors, but there鈥檚 still a lot that doctors don鈥檛 know.
+The research, tests and treatments are still in the experimental stages.聽

-鈥淲e don鈥檛 have one definitive cause for all the symptoms that people have,鈥 Hindoyan says. 鈥淚t鈥檚 more accurate to say that a person has severe deconditioning due to COVID-19.鈥
+鈥淲e don鈥檛 have one definitive cause for all the symptoms that people have,鈥 the cardiologist says. 鈥淚t鈥檚 more accurate to say that a person has severe deconditioning due to COVID-19.鈥

 How to improve your heart health after a COVID-19 infection